apache/logging-log4j2/src/site/markdown/security.md

 #### History
 **Older (discredited) mitigation measures**

-We strongly recommend upgrading Log4j to a safe version, or removing the JndiLookup class from the log4j-core class.
+We strongly recommend upgrading Log4j to a safe version, or removing the JndiLookup class from the log4j-core jar.

 This page previously had other mitigation measures, but we discovered that these measures only limit exposure while leaving some attack vectors open.